pism/pism/examples/ross/prognostic/README.md

 Ross ice shelf model (prognostic eigencalving mode)
 =================

-This example demonstrates regional prognostic (geometry-evolving) modeling of ice shelves using the `-calving eigen_calving,thickness_calving` combination.
+This example demonstrates prognostic (geometry-evolving) modeling of an ice shelf using the `-calving eigen_calving,thickness_calving` combination.

 The user should probably run the example in `../diagnostic/` before this one, and read the documentation for diagnostic example in section 12.2 of the PISM